CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     ![Template deployment completed](../Images/m3fs7.png)

-> **Note:** You must add custom standards at the subscription level (or higher) for them to be evaluated and displayed in Security Center.
+> **Note:** You must add custom standards at the subscription level (or higher) for them to be evaluated and displayed in Microsoft Defender for Cloud.

 5. On the Security policy page, under **Your custom initiatives**, click **Add a custom initiative**.